 Note The name must be 1 to 63 characters in length, and can contain digits, letters, hyphens (-), and underscores (_).
 The name cannot start with an underscore (_).

 Select a cluster type.
-You can select Professional or Basic.
+You can select Professional or Standard edition.
 We recommend that you use Container Service for Kubernetes (ACK) Pro clusters in the production environment and test environment.
-ACK basic clusters can meet the learning and testing needs of individual users.
+ACK standard clusters can meet the learning and testing needs of individual users.

 Select a region to deploy the cluster.